A complexity chasm for solving univariate sparse polynomial equations over $p$-adic fields: Introduction

 \section{Introduction}

-The applications of solving systems of polynomial equations are legion: The real case permeates all of non-linear optimization as well as numerous problems in engineering.
-The $p$-adic case leads to many classical questions in number theory, and is close to many applications in cryptography, coding theory, and computational number theory.
-As such, it is important to understand the complexity of solving systems of polynomial equations over local fields.
-Furthermore, the complexity of solving {\em structured} systems --- such as those with a fixed number of monomial terms or invariance with respect to a group action --- arises naturally in many computational geometric applications and is closely related to a deeper understanding of circuit complexity (see, e.g., \cite{koiranrealtau}).
-Clearly, if we are to fully understand the complexity of solving sparse polynomial systems, then we should at least be able to settle the univariate case, e.g., classify when it is possible to separate and approximate roots in deterministic time polynomial in the input size.
+Solving polynomial equations over the $p$-adic rational numbers $\Q_p$ underlies many classical questions in number theory, and is close to numerous applications in cryptography, coding theory, and computational number theory.
+Furthermore, the complexity of solving {\em structured} equations --- such as those with a fixed number of monomial terms or invariance with respect to a group action --- arises naturally in many computational geometric applications and is closely related to a deeper understanding of circuit complexity (see, e.g., \cite{koiranrealtau}).
+So we will classify when it is possible to separate and approximate roots in $\Q_p$ in deterministic polynomial-time.

-Our first main result settles the univariate case, over a fundamental family of local fields admitting an analogue of Descartes' Rule.
-More precisely, thanks to 17th century work of Descartes, and 20th century work of Lenstra \cite{len99} and Poonen \cite{poonen}, it is known that univariate polynomials with exactly $t$ monomial terms have at most $t^{O(1)}$ roots in a fixed field $K$ {\em only} when $K$ is $\R$ or a finite algebraic extension of $\Q_p$ for some prime $p\!\in\!\N$.
-For instance, $\C$ is ruled out because $x^d-1$ has just $2$ monomial terms but $d$ distinct complex roots.
-Also, the Laurent series fields $\F_p((\theta))$ are ruled out by an elementary calculation \cite{poonen} showing that $\prod\limits_{z_0,\ldots,z_{t-2} \in\F_p}(x_1-z_0-z_1\theta-\cdots-z_{t-2}\theta^{t-2})$ has exactly $t$ monomial terms as a polynomial in $\F_p[\theta][x_1]$, but exactly $p^{t-1}$ roots in $\F_p[\theta]$.
+Recall that thanks to 17th century work of Descartes, and 20th century work of Lenstra \cite{len99} and Poonen \cite{poonen}, it is known that univariate polynomials with exactly $t$ monomial terms have at most $t^{O(1)}$ roots in a fixed field $K$ {\em only} when $K$ is $\R$ or a finite algebraic extension of $\Q_p$ for some prime $p\!\in\!\N$.
+We'll use $|\cdot|_p$ (resp.\ $|\cdot|$) for the absolute value on the $p$-adic complex numbers $\C_p$ \cite{Rob00} normalized so that $|p|_p\!=\!\frac{1}{p}$ (resp.\ the standard absolute value on $\C$).
+Recall also that for any function $f$ analytic on $K$, the corresponding {\em Newton endomorphism} is $N_f(z):=z-\frac{f(z)}{f'(z)}$, and the corresponding sequence of {\em Newton iterates} of a {\em start-point} $z_0\!\in\!K$ is the sequence $(z_i)^\infty_{i=0}$ where $z_{i+1}\!:=\!N_f(z_i)$ for all $i\!\geq\!0$.
+Finally, we call any polynomial in $\Z[x_1,\ldots,x_n]$ having exactly $t$ terms in its monomial term expansion an {\em $n$-variate $t$-nomial}.
+We will often use $x$ in place of $x_1$.

+Our first main result is that we can efficiently count the roots of trinomials in $\Q_p$, {\em and} find succinct start-points in $\Q$ under which Newton iteration converges quickly to all the roots in $\Q_p$.
+We use $\#S$ for the cardinality of a set $S$.